NbAiLab/notram/guides/models.md

 ## T8 BERT Scandinavian Uncased
 Following the same principle and training schedule as T4 and T5.
 However, it uses the 50.500 vocab created by KBS based on Oscar of sv+no+dk.
 Swedish is overrrepresented in this corpus.
 The reason for training the model is to get an idea if this affects training significantly.

+## T9 BERT Large Norwegian Uncased
+First attempt at training a large Norwegian model on the v3-256 preempt pod.
+Basically using the settings from the 76 minutes article.

 # Training Set - Corpus1_128
 ```bash